pranavparikh/crows-nest/README.md

  1. manually check the availability of each tunnel
  2. manually launch up new tunnels to replace the dead ones
  3. manually and periodically restart all tunnels

+## Media

+* [Building a Better Wormhole](https://youtu.be/GNJJF9w4-2c): A presentation about crows-nest at SauceCon 2017

 ## Usage